nerc-project/nerc-docs/docs/openstack/persistent-storage/format-and-mount-the-volume.md

     └─vda15 254:15   0  106M  0 part /boot/efi
     vdb     254:16   0    1G  0 disk

-We see the volume here as the disk 'vdb', which matches the `/dev/vdb/` we noted in "Attached To" column.
+Here, we see the volume as the disk `vdb`, which matches the `/dev/vdb/` we previously noted in the "Attached To" column.

-Create a filesystem on the volume and mount it - in the example we create an `ext4` filesystem:
+Create a filesystem on the volume and mount it.
+In this example, we will create an `ext4` filesystem:

 Run the following commands as `root` user: